Explore novel ways to heal treatment resistant depression with esketamine(SPRAVATO) treatment

 Benefits of SPRAVATO Treatment

-SPRAVATO Treatment for depression
+SPRAVATO Treatment Effects

 Esketamine has been shown to be safe and effective in several large clinical trials for the treatment of depression.
 In one large study, a significant portion of people with treatment-resistant depression who received esketamine had a significant reduction in their symptoms, compared to placebo, within 24 hours of taking the medication.